 • Other duties as assigned by Executive Director.

 Skills and Experience

-- MDHHS certified as an HIV tester/counselor, and first module of Case Management.
-(Red Project can facilitate the certification process)
+• MDCH/HAPIS certified as an HIV tester/counselor.
+(Red Project can facilitate the certification process).

-- Minimum of 1-year experience within a related field and/or identifies as a member of an affected population
+• Minimum of 1 year experience (paid or volunteer in HIV education or counseling), and/or identifies as a member of an affected population.

-- Knowledge and connection to local community resources and referrals related to HIV, health care, substance use, and basic needs, as well as local MSM and LGBTQ+ community networks and their intersections
+• Knowledge of local community resources and referrals related to HIV, health care, substance use, and basic needs.

-- Excellent verbal and written communication skills with diverse groups and individuals, including strong interpersonal and organizational skills
+• Excellent verbal and written communication skills with diverse groups and individuals, including strong interpersonal and organization skills.